 Study Abroad Liaison

 To assist students with their academic choices abroad and to help answer any questions about receiving major/ minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
 Fine Arts majors who plan to study abroad should speak with the study abroad liaison before they go abroad, and again once they have returned from study abroad.

-The liaison for Theater Arts is Prof. Jennifer Cleary.
+The liaison for Theater Arts is Prof. Susan Dibble.

 Receiving Credit in Theater Arts

 Before going abroad, you can find out whether a specific course will or will not count as a Theater Arts elective by speaking with the Study Abroad Liaison in Theater Arts.
 In order to formally request Theater Arts credit for the course, you must contact your Study Abroad Liaison upon your return to Brandeis and after you have received a grade for the course.
 The final step would be to fill out a "Petition to Request a Substitution for a Requirement."